python/mypy/docs/source/installed_packages.rst

 find packages installed for that Python executable.

-Note that mypy does not support some more advanced import features, such as zip imports, namespace packages, and custom import hooks.
+Note that mypy does not support some more advanced import features, such as zip imports and custom import hooks.

 If you do not want to use typed packages, use the ``--no-site-packages`` flag to disable searching.